TaanielS/Wisercat-pets-back_end/README.md

 *	~~API has to be RESTful.~~

 TODO:
 *   Branch withUser has code to start implementing users.
 I wanted to use JWT to verify users and allow doing operations on only user's pets (see, modify, add).
-Pet's need to have user id as well.
+Pets need to have user id as well.

 Thoughts:
 *   I had created REST applications before and recently familiarised myself with Spring Boot so creating a back-end went rather fast.
 Most of the code was written in one day, later I added data validation, PUT endpoint and an endpoint for select list values.
 I'd like to make HTTP request responses clearer for the user.